 If we were to venture outside of our physical realm, what would we find?
 More questions than we already have and very few answers.
 The realm that exists beyond our physical existence still remains a mystery.

 Science and Spirituality seem to exist at opposite ends of the spectrum, yet both delve into matters concerning our existence and our reality.
 Where did we come from, where are we headed and why, are fundamental, existential questions we seek answers for.
 It does go deeper than wherefrom and whereto.
 Many of us have an intrinsic need to understand the nature of our reality.

 Perhaps we can find answers to some of our questions if we attempt to make a connection between science and spirituality.

-The impact of science on Western Society has called into question many myths and religious theories.
-It might be interesting and useful to see what, if anything, science and spirituality may have in common.
+The impact of science on Western Society has called into question many myths and religious theories, but what do they have in common?